softwarepub/hermes/GOVERNANCE.md

 they are asked to nominate a successor.
 If no successor is named,
 the two remaining members seek a successor affiliated with the Helmholtz center of the leaving member.
-New members of the Steering Group join if neither of the other two members disagree with the decision to join.
+New members of the Steering Group join if neither of the other two members disagrees with the decision to join.